zfit/zfit/docs/subst_types.rst

 .. |range_init| replace:: This is the range object description

 .. |limits_init| replace:: A tuple containing the limits (as tuple) per dimension.
 So a tuple of the
-    shape (n_dims, n_lower_upper) is expected.
+    shape (n_obs, n_lower_upper) is expected.
 The limits within one dimension are specified by a tuple like (lower1, upper1, lower2, upper2,...).
 This example contains two ranges, from lower1 to upper1 and from lower2 to upper 2 (+ ,... more).
     Example: ((-1, 5), (-4, 1, 2, 5)) translates to: first dimension goes from -1 to 5,